 - built "Queens Castle"; the girls' house and "Kings Castle"; the boys' house;

 - built Rafiki Jasiri, a school on our farm for our smallest girls for whom are in too much danger to leave our farm due to current court proceedings;

 - delivered hundreds of hours of training in Kenya, the U.K and Australia; and

 - launched two new programs called Rafiki Social (Break the cycle.
 Build the future) to help our children who leave us or graduate to move into adulthood and back into the communities where they will build their futures, and our Rafiki Feeding Program where we currently provide one meal each day and valuable human connection through games of football and sharing food.

-Anne-Marie and Sarah believe that they have found their calling.
+Sarah believes Rafiki Mwema has found it's calling.
 Working together to change the lives of these children in Kenya with the love, respect and empathy and they deserve.